Understanding Risk Reduction

 What is risk reduction?

 Every day, we take steps to prevent unwanted events from happening.
-For example, we brush our teeth to prevent cavities.
-However, even when we brush our teeth daily, we can still get cavities.
+For example, we brush our teeth to prevent cavities, but even if we brush our teeth daily, we can still get cavities.

 We do what we can to improve our chances of a good outcome, but we don’t always have complete control.
 The best we can do is lower our risk.